carijung/DH110-HighFidelityPrototype/README.md

 > I changed the font of the body texts from size 11 to 14.

-> To make the homescreen look scrollable I removed some whitespace so
+> To make the homepage look scrollable I removed some whitespace so that the page doesn't look like it ends at the "See More" button.
+Now, users can see the image that is cut off at the bottom of the screen, which prompts them to scroll and see more and discover more infomation.

 #### • Other changes made post cognitive walkthrough
+> I decreased the saturation of the 17 icons so the page isn't too bright.

 ## Usability Testing
 [To be filled out after conducting]